stuartmaynes/stuartmaynes/content/heroku-terraform.markdown

 #### Inside the configuration file

 The provider block for Heroku can be given the name and password parameters.
-The name parameter is for your email address and the password is your API key.
+The name parameter is your email address and the password is your API key.
 ```terraform
 provider "heroku" {
     version = "~>2.0"